wboykinm/billmorris.io/blog/_posts/2025-01-15-atlas-miscellaneous-1.md

 ![1](/shoals/assets/img/2025-01-15_1.jpg)

-Typically in the course of my overhead travels, dear reader, if I see two bodies of surface water that are completeley different colors, I assume that there is a capture stitch of some kind between them.
+Typically in the course of my overhead travels, dear reader, if I see two bodies of surface water that are completely different colors, I assume that there is a capture stitch of some kind between them.
 For example, a plane flies over on a windy day and the pond below looks choppy and very reflective - then the plane flies over a nearby lake on a calm day and the water is dark and broody, that sort of thing.

 Not so with the crater lakes of Kelimutu on Flores Island in Indonesia!
 These [are adjacent lakes with completely different mineral compositions](https://en.wikipedia.org/wiki/Kelimutu#Geochemistry), hence the different colors.
 And the extra surprise is that there's actually a _third_ lake hiding under that cloud, and it's got it's own distinct hue.